antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 **Splitting .NET Standard from .NET Core**.
-In order to be able to evolve .NET Core independently from other .NET platforms we've divorced the portability mechanism from .NET Core.
-The .NET Standard is an independent reference assembly that is simply implemented by all .NET platforms, but each of the .NET platforms uses a different set of reference assemblies and thus can freely add new APIs in whatever cadence they choose.
+In order to be able to evolve .NET Core independently from other .NET platforms we've divorced the portability mechanism (which I referred to earlier) from .NET Core. .NET Standard is defined as an independent reference assembly that is satisfied by all .NET platforms.
+Each of the .NET platforms uses a different set of reference assemblies and thus can freely add new APIs in whatever cadence they choose.
 We can then, after the fact, make decisions around which of these APIs are added to .NET Standard and thus should become